Learn more about the Resting Heart Rate (RHR) measurements taken by the Oura Ring.

 The Oura Ring Gen2 doesn’t track heart rate during exercise or other activities during the day.
 The only exception to this is during unguided sessions. which allows you to meditate or check-in with your body.
 Certain unguided sessions, upon completion, show you a snapshot of your RHR during the day.

-Gen3 owners should check out our article on Daytime Heart Rate for more information about measuring heart rate throughout the day.
+Gen3 owners should check out our 24-hour heart rate graph for more information about measuring heart rate throughout the day.

 Interpret Your Resting Heart Rate